-'''

 x := a;

-'''

-assign the current value of a to x every time x is used, i.e. it is re-evaluated using the latest value of a; therefore, results in an infinite loop (!) when x is used, which results in abnormnal termination of MAD-X.
+assign the current value of a to x every time x is used, i.e. it is re-evaluated using the latest value of a; therefore, results in an infinite loop (!) when x is used (error abort).

 Of course, the following definitions are equivalent: